Wednesday, September 27, 2017

 but I can recall it

-waking sometimes when
+on waking sometimes

-the universe was kind.
+when the universe is kind.

 Even if the dream

-which had me smiling,
+which has me smiling,

-and it was just another
+and it is just another morning

-morning shower, coffee, magazine,
+shower, coffee, magazine,

 fragment of a thought, before

-I sat down at the screen
+I sit down at the screen

 to draw a map of a place